ConfusedVorlon/HSObserver/README.md

 Note that Apple's default is to call your block on the same queue as the sender.
 If you want to do this, then just use centre = nil

 I find that I typically want to use notifications to update the UI - so my default is to use .main

+Brent Simmons has a [great article](https://inessential.com/2021/03/20/how_netnewswire_handles_threading) on why you should almost always be using .main

 ## Convenience functions on NSNotification.Name